UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

          A -----> X
 ```

-in which the left and top squares are pushout squares.
-Then the bottom right square is a pushout square if and only if the the outer rectangle
+in which the left and top squares are pushout 𝒮quares.
+Then the bottom right square is a pushout 𝒮quare if and only if the the outer rectangle

 ```text
    S' ---> B'